InterlaceProject/InterlaceBlockchain/README.md

 ./initNetwork.sh # use hyperledger composer to create a business network and deploy it
 ```

 **./initNetwork.sh** will copy all models and script to the network peers to make them accessible in the hyperledger blockchain.
-Use playground to access and test Credit- and DebitTransfer transactions. **data.json** should act as a helper to init the network by hand.
+You may use playground to access and test Credit- and DebitTransfer transactions. **data.json** should act as a helper to init the network by hand.
 There is also a transaction called **InitBlockchain** available which sets up a plain testing environment.

 ### Shutting down